 Education is an essential tool for building peace.

 Workshops – IEP in collaboration with Rotary and IPSI ran its first training course in 2016, covering the Pillars of Peace with 120 Ugandan Rotoractors.
-The workshop introduced the Rotoractors to the eight pillars of peace, with the participants going on to run project to continue to build and strengthen peace in their own communities.
+The workshop introduced the Rotoractors to the eight pillars of peace, with the participants continuing to run projects that build and strengthen peace in their own communities.
 Most recently, over 300 young people gathered in Mexico for a Positive Peace conference.
 For information, please contact IEP here.

-ESRI – IEP has partnered with global mapping specialist ESRI, combining their geo-spatial and mapping technologies with IEP’s peace research and data to create engaging visualisations, interactive maps and lesson structures for use in schools across Australia and the US.
+Esri Australia – IEP has partnered with global mapping specialist Esri Australia, combining their geo-spatial and mapping technologies with IEP’s peace research and data to create engaging visualisations, interactive maps and lesson structures for use in schools across Australia and the US.
 Arc GIS supports STEM learning through integrative, project-based experiences.
 With enhanced spatial analysis and critical-thinking skills, young minds are better prepared to succeed in their course work, further education, and life.
 Discover the Positive Peace Index and Global Terrorism Index maps and lesson plans here.